Olive our Knowledge – Olive Tree Planting Guide

 Once established, arbequina olive tree care requires little maintenance!
 Under good growing conditions, you should expect to harvest some olives by the time the trees are 3-6 years old.

 You may be wondering how fast do olive trees grow?
 Arbequinas can get up to 20 feet tall and 15 feet wide, so plan ahead.
 Multiple trees should be spaced about 10-20 feet apart.
 They prefer dry air.

 Pruning Olive Trees

 Pruning olive trees is tricky so take your time!
 Do not prune in the first year.
-In the second year you should begin training the tree for its mature shape.
-Allow for a central leader with three “scaffold” side branches.
-After a few years, you can prune for a secondary scaffold system on the first three side branches.
+In the second year, you should begin training the tree for its mature tree shape.
+As a rule of thumb, prune each year to maintain desired shape and size.

 Olive trees bear fruit on the previous year’s growth, and they never bear on the same wood twice.
 They should be pruned in spring, removing shoots that bore fruit the previous year, but leaving new shoots that just developed the previous year.
 Remove suckers and water sprouts whenever you see them.

 Olives, generally speaking, alternate years for fruit bearing.
 Meaning, every other year you will have heavier fruiting than the year before.
 On off years, pruning non-flowering branches during the flowering period can help home gardeners tremendously for fruit production.